Burden of cardiovascular disease

 Burden of disease estimates seek to capture both the quantity and health-related quality of life, and to reflect the magnitude, severity and impact of disease and injury within a population.
 Burden of disease does not quantify the social or financial consequences of disease and injury.

-Further information can be found in Australian Burden of Disease Study: impact and causes of illness and death in Australia 2015.
+Further information can be found in Australian Burden of Disease Study 2022.

-The tree map shows the contribution of the major disease groups to the total burden of disease in Australia in 2018.
-CVD ranks third behind cancer and other neoplasms and musculoskeletal conditions.
+The tree map shows the contribution of the major disease groups to the total burden of disease in Australia in 2022.
+CVD ranks third behind cancer and musculoskeletal conditions.
 Within the CVD disease group, coronary heart disease and stroke represent the major contributors to disease burden.

 In 2018, the burden from CVD:

-Leading causes contributing to the CVD burden of disease in 2018 include coronary heart disease, stroke and atrial fibrillation (Figure 1).
+Leading causes contributing to the CVD burden of disease in 2022 include coronary heart disease, stroke and atrial fibrillation (Figure 1) (AIHW 2022a).

 Congenital heart disease was a leading contributor to the burden of disease among infants aged less than 1 year.